Need to send money to the Philippines? Find a simple, affordable way move your money internationally.

 - Delivery options.
 Can the cash be collected from a transfer agent, or will it be deposited into your recipient’s Philippines bank account?

 While Manny has forged a successful life for himself in Seattle, he maintains regular contact with his grandparents in his home city of Manila.
 Manny wants to send $1,000 to his grandparents to help pay for a well-deserved vacation, but he doesn’t want to lose a big chunk of his money on the weak exchange rate offered at his bank.
-He compare two popular money transfer companies to see if he can find a more affordable option.
+He compares two popular money transfer companies to see if he can find a more affordable option.

 |Exchange rate||1 USD = 45.265 PHP||1 USD = 46.207 PHP|